 - Sprint Course: Heat elimination format sprint course featuring 300 – 500m sprints customized to suit the surrounding environment The overall result from long distance and sprint races combined will provide the qualification points and Final result from each event.
 Long distance and sprint races will be weighted equally.

 Events are classified according to their prize purse, with the following event classifications:

-- 5 Star: US$15k or more
+- 5 Star: US$15k

-- 4 Star: US$10k or more
+- 4 Star: US$10k

-- 3 Star: US$5k or more
+- 3 Star: US$5k

-Prime events will garner the most points, with the points calculated relative to the level of the event and final placings.
+World Series events will garner the most points, with the points calculated relative to the level of the event and final placings.
 Event points will be determined from athletes’ overall result, in both sprint and long distance.
 Points chart is included below.